nt246/for-loop-exercise/for-loop-exercises-name.md

 ### Your task:

 1. Modify our `for` loop so that it:
     -   loops through countries in Europe only
-      - plots the sum of gdpPercap and population size per year (should approximate the total GDP)
+    -   plots the product of gdpPercap and population size per year (should approximate the total GDP) instead of the gdpPercap
     -   saves them to a new subfolder inside the (recreated) figures folder called “Europe”.
 2. Sync to GitHub